Skip to main content

 Hematite (Fe2O3) is one of the most abundant minerals on Earth's surface and the most important ore of iron.

-• It is a well-studied iron oxide with a specific gravity of 5.
+• Its specific gravity of 5.

 Which Chakras Does Hematite Connect To?